Inder2108/react-gridstack-example/README.md

-## Make Gridstack work with Create React App based project
+## Make Gridstack work with Create React App based project (without any extra package)

 The fix is simple: